-- That quality first teaching remains a priority in school with CPD matched to staff needs - To employ a 'closing the gap' teacher (2 days) and a closing the gap teaching assistant (2 days) focussed on closing the gaps in learning - 1-1 support - Additional learning opportunities provided by trained teaching assistants or external agencies. - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age related expectations. - Pupil Premium resources are to be used to target able children on Free School Meals to achieve at least age related expectations. - Pay for all activities, educational visits and residentials.
-Ensuring children have firsthand experiences to use in their learning in the classroom. - To employ a pastoral and welfare worker to support children who are finding the transition back from school closures difficult.
+- Ensure that those identified pupils in need of gap closing are selected to attend intervention programs in school and before and after school small group tuition. - Ensuring momentum is maintained in the teaching of early reading and phonics using the Little Wandle Letters and Sounds program.
+Staff CPD from the English Hub - That quality first teaching remains a priority in school with CPD matched to staff needs - To employ a 'closing the gap' teacher (2 days) and a closing the gap teaching assistant (2 days) focussed on closing the gaps in learning - 1-1 support - Additional learning opportunities provided by trained teaching assistants or external agencies. - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age related expectations. - Pupil Premium resources are to be used to target able children on Free School Meals to achieve at least age related expectations. - Pay for all activities, educational visits and residentials.
+Ensuring children have first-hand experiences to use in their learning in the classroom. - To use the pastoral and welfare worker to support the wellbeing of children.